MicrosoftDocs/memdocs/memdocs/intune/user-help/check-status-company-portal-website.md

 * macOS
 * Windows 10/11

 Remotely check the status of a device from the Company Portal website.
-During a status check.
-Company Portal assesses the selected device to determine whether or not it has work access.
+During a status check, Company Portal assesses the selected device to determine whether or not it has work access.

 ## Check status
 To check the status of a device: